Civil Rights Movement Timeline

 - Unita Blackwell, founding member of the Mississippi Freedom Democratic Party, becomes the first black woman mayor in the history of Mississippi in the city of Mayersville.
 She had once been denied the right to vote there.

-- Vanessa Williams is crowned the first black Miss America.
+- Vanessa Williams is crowned the first African American Miss America.

 - Martin Luther King, Jr.'s birthday is celebrated as a federal holiday for the first time.